lxvxl/load-balance/README.md

 This is an NS-3 simulator for "Congestion Aware Load Balancing For RDMA with Vector Protocol".
 We add CAVER's components to  [ConWeave(SIGCOMM'2023)'s NS-3 simulator](https://github.com/conweave-project/conweave-ns3) to simulate RDMA load balancing performance with various algorithms.

-We describe how to run this repository either on docker.
+We describe how to run this repository on docker.

 ## Run with Docker